aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/tables/_index.md

 ## **Create Table**

-One of the advantages of spreadsheets is that they allow you to create different types of lists, for example, phone lists, task lists, lists of transactions, assets or liabilities.
-Several users can work together to use, create and maintain various lists.
+One of the advantages of spreadsheets is that they allow you to create different types of lists, for example, phone lists, task lists, lists of transactions, assets, or liabilities.
+Several users can work together to use, create, and maintain various lists.

 Aspose.Cells supports creating and managing Lists.

 ### **Advantages of a List Object**

-There are quite a few advantages when you convert a list of data to an actual List Object
+There are quite a few advantages when you convert a list of data to an actual List Object.

 - New rows and columns are automatically included.
 - A total row at the bottom of your list can be easily added to display SUM, AVERAGE, COUNT, etc.